How do I dispose, recycle, or treat dangerous waste?

 - Are responsible for the waste as long as it exists — even after proper disposal.

 Most dangerous waste generators hire a waste service provider to haul and dispose of their wastes.
-Your options depend on your generator status.
+Your options depend on your generator category.

 Small quantity generators